rbertolusso/intubate/README.md

 * as interface + intubOrders, and
 * as interface + intubOrders + intuBags.

-These features are already in place but are still under developments, are **not considered for general use**, and are not documented (yet).
+These features are already in place but are still under development, are **not considered for general use**, and are not documented (yet).
 Before doing so, I want to make sure, to the best of my abilities, that they are as general as possible, and that eventual future extensions will be backward compatible.
-You can play with them if you like, but if you use them in production code be prepare to have to change it if I decide to modify the architecture while in the experimental phase.
+You can play with them if you like, but if you use them in production code be prepared to have to change it if I decide to modify the architecture while in the experimental phase.

 #### Logo of `intubate`